 For the smart cookies who sign up for apps with Facebook: you need an email address to use that, too.

-People use email for business and purchases on a monthly basis—sometimes even daily.
+People use email for business and shopping on a monthly basis—sometimes even daily.
 Inserting yourself into their inbox at the right time of day with a solution to their problem is very possible—and yes, modern email marketing platforms let you see when your audience opens their emails (but not individually—that would be creepy).
+Not only does email marketing give you that proximity, but you can use analytics to see when most people open their messages… and then optimize your campaigns for it.

 Pro Tip: Stay away from bloated email platforms for enterprise, like Infusionsoft.
-You can get much better value for your money with ActiveCampaign (our personal favourite) or Drip.
+You can get much better value for your money with ActiveCampaign (my personal favourite) or Drip.

-Your costs will rise with the size of your email list, but it’s still pretty low.
-The ActiveCampaign pricing system starts off at $9 USD per month for a list of 500 contacts.
-It only increases to $17 USD per month when you hit 1,000 contacts, while a database of 10,000 contacts only costs $117 USD per month.
+Your costs will rise with the size of your email list, but that cost stays low relative to the ROI in email marketing campaigns.
+The ActiveCampaign pricing system starts off at $15 CAD per month for a list of 500 contacts.
+It only increases to $35 CAD per month when you hit 1,000 contacts, and a list of 2,500 contacts only costs $60 per month.
+If you’re using this channel to nurture leads and bank on the high conversion rate for sales, then the cost of the software won’t bug you.

 The best part is that you own your email lists, and no one can take them away from you.
+Not even your email software vendor.
 Growing a serious social media following on Facebook or Twitter requires money just to acquire followers (combined with genuinely good content and social savvy), and then they want you to keep paying into their ad platforms every time you want to reach them.
+In contrast, you could make hundreds or thousands in sales every month for a flat rate through email.

 It’s no contest.